hgkamath/puppet-owncloud/README.md

 of the License, or (at your option) any later version.

 You should have received a copy of the the GNU Affero General Public License, along with puppet-owncloud.
-If not, see the file LICENSE
+If not, see the file LICENSE.AGPL

 Additional permission under the GNU Affero GPL version 3 section 7: